-Thank you to all the people who worked to create the parent varieties, especially those in and around Llera de Canales, Tamaulipas, Mexico.
+Thank you to all the people who created the parent varieties, especially those in and around Llera de Canales, Tamaulipas, Mexico.
 Also to Ted Superak of Harris Moran Seeds who developed Magic Lantern pumpkin, and Henry Munger of Cornell who bred its powdery mildew resistant parent from an interspecific C. pepo and C. moschata cross.
 Thank you to Kathy Reitsma and other curators of the Cucurbita pepo seed bank at North Central Regional Plant Introduction Station in Ames, Iowa.
 Also M. Nee and T.C.
 Andres.

 Questions 1 Total

-Ask a Question About Resilient Fire Pumpkin - Certified Organic (Pre-Order)
+Ask a Question About Resilient Fire Pumpkin - Certified Organic

 Answer this question